ViolaCrellin/CV/ViolaCrellin.md

 #### LocalHost

 A webapp that connects tourists to locals willing to show them around their hood.
+Check it out here: http://local-host.herokuapp.com/

 Built using:
 - Angular front-end